travis-ci/docs-travis-ci-com/user/languages/nix.md

 {: data-file=".travis.yml"}

-> Note: at this time not all versions of Nix will successfully install, and you can only specify a specific version equal to or greater than 2.0.4.
+> Note: This option supports all Nix releases, starting with version 1.11.16.

 ## Default Target